adetaylor/webkit-wiki/Git-Config.md

 - [git.webkit.org (http)](https://git.webkit.org/?p=WebKit.git;a=summary)
 - [github.com/WebKit/WebKit-http](https://github.com/WebKit/WebKit-http)

 The first remote, [github.com/WebKit/WebKit](https://github.com/WebKit/WebKit), is an actively maintained `git` mirror of [svn.webkit.org](https://svn.webkit.org/repository/webkit/) that will soon become the canonical home of the WebKit project.
-We strongly recomend that all contributors use this remote for routine development.
+We strongly recommend that all contributors use this remote for routine development.

 The second remote, [svn.webkit.org](https://svn.webkit.org/repository/webkit/), is the current canonical remote for the WebKit project.
 If a contributor is contributing to the WebKit project on a release branch, this is the remote they should be using.
 Note that this remote is Subversion, not git.